Student Records (Registrar / Admin Needs)Tuition Waivers and Exemptions

 This waiver is for any student who lacks a fixed, regular, and adequate nighttime residence, or whose primary nighttime residence is a public or private shelter designed to provide temporary residence for individuals intended to be institutionalized, or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings.
 (Florida Statute 1009.25(2)(f)).
-This waiver covers tuition and all additional in-state fees, including lab, material and supply fees, and auxiliary fees.
+This waiver covers tuition and all additional in-state fees, including lab, material and supply fees, and auxiliary fees, at Tallahassee Community College and applies to credit hour courses, including college prep, and clock hour PSAV courses.
 A letter must accompany this waiver from a local public or private shelter each semester.
 Faxes are not accepted.
-Waivers will not be accepted prior to seven days before the beginning of a semester.
+Waivers will not be accepted prior to seven days before the fee payment deadline.
 Contact information should be included on this application in case there are questions that arise during processing.

 This waiver is for any student who is or was at the time he or she reached the age of 18, in the custody of the Department of Children and Family Services or a relative; who was adopted from DCF after 5/5/1997; or was placed in a guardianship by a court after spending at least 6 months in the custody of DCF after reaching 16 years of age. .
 (Florida Statute 1009.25(1)(C)).
 This waiver covers tuition and all additional fees, including lab, material and supply, and auxiliary fees, until 28 years of age is reached.
 In order to receive this waiver, supporting documentation from the Department of Children and Family Services is required.
 Students must submit the waiver application each semester before the 5th day of classes.